Becoming a referee - FAQs

 What age do I have to be to do a course?

-You must be at least 12 years of age to do a referee course.
-Referees aged 12 can only do the Small Side Game/Game Leader Course.
+✔ You must be at least 12 years old to enroll in a referee course.

 Do I need to attend the course for the whole time?